 The College is funded according to the level of activity it generates each year.
-In 2019/20 the College met the requirements for learner numbers set by the education sector funding bodies in the funding agreements.
+In 2020/21 the College changed its usual curriculum delivery model in response to the Covid-19 pandemic, local health protection team advice and government guidance for the Further Education sector.
+Students had two full days on-site to study their main qualification and undertook other timetabled activities online, for example English, maths and tutorial.
+The College met the requirements for learner numbers set by the education sector funding bodies in the funding agreements.